-1. Sugar: many studies have found that regular eating sugars, desserts, and white flour cause blood sugar levels rising.
-Therefore, the body secretes a lot of insulin causing accumulation of "Beta Amyloid" protein in brain.
+Many studies have found that regular eating of sugars, desserts, and white flour causes blood sugar levels to rise.
+Therefore, the body secretes a lot of insulin causing the accumulation of "Beta Amyloid" protein in the brain.
 As a result, it eventually leads to Alzheimer's disease.
 In people who have high blood sugar levels or diabetes, they have a high risk of Alzheimer's disease.

-2. The accumulation of toxins or heavy metals in the body, especially mercury, lead, cadmium, and aluminium.
+Especially mercury, lead, cadmium, and aluminum.
 Nowadays, we often find these substances contaminated in drinking water, cosmetics, tooth fillings, pesticides, air pollution, and cigarette smoke.

-3. Malnutrition, especially vitamin B6, vitamin B12, and folic acid.
-The lack of these 3 nutrients will cause "cysteine hormone" becoming higher.
-This hormone toxifies to neuron cells and causes endothelial inflammation.
+Especially vitamin B6, vitamin B12, and folic acid.
+The lack of these 3 nutrients will cause "cysteine hormone" to become higher.
+This hormone toxifies neuron cells and causes endothelial inflammation.
 This condition increases the risk of not only coronary artery disease but also Alzheimer's disease as well.

-5. Lack of exercise: the studies have shown that the elderly lacking of exercise or usually sitting and lying down prone to have Alzheimer's disease.
+The studies have shown that the elderly lack exercise or usually sit and lie down prone to have Alzheimer's disease.
 On the other hand, regular exercise can prevent the occurrence of Alzheimer's disease.